Paul K Porter

-I am an Associate Photographer with Master Photographers International and a member of Photographers United.
+As an Associate Photographer with Master Photographers International and a member of Photographers United, Paul has had work published in print, across the web and displayed worldwide.

 I supply travel articles and images to The Matador Network, an industry leader at destination marketing and custom content.
 Most recently representing them on a press trip in Morocco to cover luxury in the desert.
 Click on the Matador Network logo to go to my profile: